IN THE BEGINNING IT WAS FAST, NOT SLOW

 So the last country of that month long trip was Paris our 8th country in 30 days.
 We were both ‘spent’, just plain exhausted.

-We decided then and there, we needed to do something about our ridiculous travel pace.
+We decided then and there to do something about our ridiculous travel pace.
 We scrapped all of our plans for Paris and decided we were going to take it slow.
 No running to all the museums, art galleries, and tourist sites, we were actually going to enjoy the city.
 So instead we took walks, watched people, sat in cafe’s.. it was wonderful and the beginning of slow travel for us.

 A NEW WAY TO SEE THE WORLD: SLOW TRAVEL